EvaMaeRey/ind2cat/README.md

 </div>

-If used as a faceting variable with the ggplot2 library, information is lost and the graph is not directly interpretable.
+Moreover, when indicator variables are used directly as faceting variable for plots produced by the popular ggplot2 library, information is lost and the plot is not directly interpretable.

 ``` r
 tidytitanic::passengers %>%